 I know there are quite a few people that frown upon using sweet fruits in savory dishes, but you’ll never get me to agree with them!
 Do you like fruit in your savory salads?

-This Kale Quinoa Salad is filling enough to stand on it’s own.
+This Kale Quinoa Salad is filling enough to stand on it’s own, just like these other salads for dinner.
 I love it for a light lunch or an easy summer dinner.

 But, it’s also perfect as a starter or alongside a larger meal.